sebastianangermund/home_service/django_web_server/home_server/README.md

 ## DOING

+* [ENV] Put project in docker container
+    - Debian?
+Ubuntu?
+    - Set up a cron job that can run manage commands periodically

 * [ARDUINO]+[THINGS] analytic things should update states automatically in some time interval (if status is active)
-    - run scheduler on runserver
+    - create manage command for scheduler tasks and run via cron jobs

 ## DONE